yqlim/VideoMaster/README.md

 - `myVideo.removeEventListener()`: Remove events from it easily.
 - `myVideo.on()`: alias to `.addEventListener()`.
 - `myVideo.off()`: alias to `.removeEventListener()`.
+- `myVideo.muted`: Get or set your video to muted or not muted.
+Accepts boolean value only.
+- `myVideo.volume`: Get or set your video's volume.
+Value range from 0 to 1.
 - `myVideo.currentTime`: Get your video's `currentTime`.
 Use `myVideo.currentTime = seconds` to achieve same effect as `myVideo.goTo(seconds)`.
 - `myVideo.paused`: Check if your video is paused.
 Returns true if paused.
 - `myVideo.duration`: Returns your video total duration in seconds.